Annual Review 2020-21

 Click here to read or download a Thanksgiving Prayer for Farmers.

-Downs & West Community Support (DWCS), a ministry of Sisters of Charity Community Care Ltd, offers encouragement and practical assistance to our neighbours in rural and remote Queensland including Darling Downs South West and the South Burnett who are severely affected by climatic changes or family matters beyond their control.
+Downs & West Community Support (DWCS), a ministry of Sisters of Charity Community Care Ltd (SCCC), offers encouragement, discreet and personalised assistance to farming families and their communities in Southern Queensland who are severely affected by climatic conditions or family matters beyond their control.

 We are motivated by a sense of responsibility to provide compassionate care and to share our resources as far as possible.

-DWCS is a not-for-profit program and is funded by the people for the people.
+SCCC Ltd is a not-for-profit Registered Charity and DWCS is dedicated to supporting our farming families and their rural communities.
+DWCS is funded by the people for the people!